ruslanmv/ruslanmv.github.io/_posts/2024-02-10-How-to-load-Diffusion-Models-in-Python.md

 You can play with this program [here](https://huggingface.co/spaces/ruslanmv/Text-to-Multiple-Images-SDXL) in Hugging Face or if you liked this blog post you can download the notebook [here](https://github.com/ruslanmv/How-to-load-Diffusion-Models-in-Python/blob/master/image-generator.ipynb).

-**Congratulations!** You have practiced how to load  diffusion models and generate images in python.
+**Congratulations!** You have practiced how to load  diffusion models and generate images in Python.